 - eye movements / ocular motor skills (includes saccades, visual pursuits)

 - binocular vision (includes convergence, divergence)

 - visual perceptual skills

 Get this quick reference sheet about our vision capabilities.
 It’s also good for parents and other school professionals.

-The other option is that our kids may have vision difficulties that can interfere with their occupational performance in school.
-Occupation therapists can easily screen for problems in visual efficiency, they just need to learn now!
+Kids may have vision difficulties that interfere with their occupational performance in school.
+Occupation therapy practitioners can assess visual efficiency, they just need to learn how!